-The Fernhurst Books Draycote Dash takes place this weekend, the first event in the brand new Great British Sailing Challenge (GBSC).
+The Fernhurst Books Draycote Dash, the first event in the brand new Great British Sailing Challenge (GBSC).
 It’s also the opening event of the Selden SailJuice Winter Series, but competitors will also be automatically entered into the inaugural season of the GBSC, which concludes on 28 & 29 September with a 100-boat invitation-only Grand Final at Rutland Sailing Club.

 Dates are now out for the events and clubs that have been early to sign up to the GBSC.
 While the new series launches with some familiar and well-established events, the GBSC organisers have been setting up some brand new multiclass events due to take place during the spring and summer of 2019.
 There are a number of others still in discussion and which will be announced in the coming weeks.
 You’ll notice some gaps in a few months, and we’re keen to fill those gaps ASAP!
 So if you’re interested in hosting an event at your club, get in touch...

 The dates for the events already agreed are as follows:

 Fernhurst Books Draycote Dash, Draycote Water Sailing Club - 17 & 18 November 2018